noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ### metrics

+- REGION SPECIFIC time-ordered set of data points
+  - cannot be deleted, but automatically expire after 15 months if no new data is published to them.
 - metrics become events become alarms
 - custom metrics enable you to post application-level metrics to cloudwatch
-- you can run `math metrics` across metrics, e.g. errors/invocations
+- you can run `math metrics` across metrics e.g. errors/invocations
 - namespaces
   - Each namespace contains data and each different namespace holds different data
     - service namespaces: AWS/{NetworkManager,TransitGateway,InsertServiceNameHere}
     - CloudWatch agent: CWAgent
   - create custom namespaces to collect data on your applications and system
     - `AWS/Blah` is reserved for AWS
-- dimensions: separate your data points for different measurements
 - retention:
   - the longer CloudWatch data is stored, the less information is available, due to aggregation of those data points.
   - Data points with a period of